Sample-Based Hybrid Mode Control: Asymptotically Optimal Switching of Algorithmic and Non-Differentiable Control Modes: Experiments and Results

 \textbf{Task Design:} The quadruped example uses the Unitree Go2 robot for both simulation and hardware experiment.
 The dimension for quadruped state space $x_k\in \mathbb{R}^{48}$ and positional control inputs $u_k\in \mathbb{R}^{12}$.
 Here, state $x_k$ contains the gravity projected in the body frame, base position, base linear and angular velocity, joint positions and velocities, and previous action.
 Control inputs $u_k$ contain desired robot motor target angles in radians.

 \textbf{Hybrid Mode Design:} We design three hybrid modes consisting of learning-based foot stand and hand stand controller, and a sampling-based model predictive controller (MPC).
+More modes can be added as long as they generate distinct motor skills.
 All three controllers share the same observation and action space.
 Specifically, our hybrid modes are defined as the following: where $F_f$ is the closed loop system under the foot stand policy $\pi_f(x_k)$, $F_h$ is the closed loop system subject to the hand stand policy $\pi_h$, and $\pi_j(x_k)$ is the jump forward $F_j(x_k,k)$ mode is the closed-loop system driven by a model predictive controller.
 The loss function is the sum of the individual subgoals $\ell(x_t, u_t) = \sum_i \omega_i l_i$ defined in Table \ref{table:reward-functions}:

 For policy training process, we use PPO \cite{schulman2017proximalpolicyoptimizationalgorithms} as training backbone and adopt an asymmetric actor-critic settings \cite{pinto2017asymmetricactorcriticimagebased}, where the policy network and value network accept different observation inputs.
 Specifically, the policy network received the inputs mentioned earlier while the value network receive additional robot actuator forces and torso height.
 To effectively deploy the learned policy and model predictive control in simulation, we use Brax \cite{brax2021github} since it can effectively combine policy inference and online sampling in the same control framework without converting data type. \textbf{Policy and Value network design}: The objective of the policy to maximize the expected return of a policy.
 Here, we flip the sign of the cost function to represent reward function for learning.
 Both networks use a three-layer Multilayer Perceptron (MLP) with hidden sizes of 512, 256, and 128.
 In between each hidden layers, we use Swish\cite{ramachandran2017searchingactivationfunctions} as activation function. \textbf{MPC Design}: We adopt MPPI as backbone for sample-based model predictive control.
 The goal of the MPPI is to find best control perturbations of a future sequence of actions that best minimize the loss.
 We set planning horizon to be 20 steps forward and sample size to be 25.
 The temperature coefficient of MPPI is fixed to 0.1.